Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices

 \paragraph{Acknowledgements.}

+The author would like to thank two anonymous referees and an associate editor for very helpful comments that improved the quality of this paper.

-Part of this work was carried while the author was a Ph.D student at Centre de Mathématiques Appliquées, École polytechnique.
-This work was supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.
-Part of this work has been carried out at the Machine Learning Genoa (MaLGa) center, Universit\`a di Genova.
+\paragraph{Funding.} Part of this work was carried at Centre de Mathématiques Appliquées, École polytechnique, France, and supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.
+Part of this work was carried out at the Machine Learning Genoa center, Universit\`a di Genova, Italy.

 [1]{$^{#1}$}